instagibbs/bolts/XX-eltoo-onchain.md

     - if it has received a valid `closing_signed_eltoo` message that includes a sufficient fee:
       - SHOULD use this fee to perform a *mutual close*.
+        - if the `closing_transaction` fees reveal as insufficient, MAY use a CPFP output
     - otherwise:
       - if the node knows or assumes its channel state is outdated:
         - SHOULD NOT broadcast its *last update transaction*.